uboot/CarND-Behavioral-Cloning-P3/writeup.md

 [//]: # (Image References)

-[image1]: ./example_center.png "Normal image"
+[image1]: ./example_center.jpg "Normal image"

 ## Rubric Points
-ere I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode